SkaTeMasTer/BTCjam-OAuth2-PHP/README.md

 > A basic OAuth2 protocol wrapper in PHP for the cryptocurrency lending platform BTCjam.

 ### BETA TESTING
 This is still in test phase.
-Do not use for production yet...
-Contributors are NEEDED, please add your two-cents.
+Although, it works 100% fine.

+Contributors are welcome!
+I'm happy to commit changes...

 ### About
 This is a simpler sub-set implementation of the [The OAuth 2.0 Authorization Protocol](http://tools.ietf.org/id/draft-ietf-oauth-v2-22.html).
 Not all features added, since we don't need them for most APIs.

-Today, there are a lot of sites that use an API to allow their users to access their data programmatically.
-The problem is that most are not 100% pure Auth2 specification, they have a slightly modified implementation that can be fickle to deal with.

-Most of the libraries include too many files with very detailed, feature-rich and complex classes, much of which is way beyond the scope and requirements for your more simple custom web application.
+Most of the OAuth2 libraries are bloated and include too many files with very detailed, feature-rich and complex classes, much of which is way beyond the scope and requirements for your more simple custom web application.

-A more lightweight, application specific, protocol wrapper can be useful in some situations.
+What you need sometimes is just a more lightweight, protocol wrapper can be useful in some situations.

 ### What is BTCjam?